I wouldn’t normally care about a Duolingo earnings call. However, tomorrow’s quarterly call has my interest.

 The non-ticker tape economy has seen its margins eroded in what Andrew Milgram calls a hollowing out of the middle.

-Everyone is seeing their individual spending power erode, and you don’t have to look far to see many individuals straight up struggling.
+Everyone is seeing their individual spending power erode, and you don’t have to look far to see people struggling.

-Yet, generative AI is booming putting an otherwise stagnant economy on its back.
+However, generative AI is booming, putting an otherwise stagnant economy on its back.
 Yet the rhetoric from the people heading the labs who are making the AI is to expect a white collar bloodbath.
 Not exactly inspiring for anyone outside of the capital class.

 So if you’re a consumer, maybe you’ve been laid off recently and your favorite language learning app says it’s going to be “AI-first.”
 You are hearing that the white collar bloodbath has arrived and you, as a Duolingo user, are supporting it.